alinex/node-monitor-sensor/README.md

 - all the data value names of the sensor
 - array access on some data values: `match[1]`
 - object access on some data values: `match.title`

+More complexer examples are:

+    fail: "match.title isnt 'heise Developer'"
+    warn: "free < 10% or swapFree < 50%"
+    fail: "statuscode < 200 or statuscode >= 400"

 Public API
 -------------------------------------------------